Literature / Star Wars: Crucible

 - Mega Corp.: The Galactic Exploitation Technologies is a giant conglomerate looking to rob the business of the independent miners.

-- Mood Whiplash: At some points, it seems to be a light-hearted adventured.
+- Mood Whiplash: At some points, it seems to be a light-hearted adventure.
 At other points, it seems to be a life and death commando mission filled with terrorist acts and other atrocities.

 - Motive Decay: All of Vestara's nuanced motives from the previous series have been pretty much replaced by textbook Sith backstab-and-conquer behavior.